Ghost World (film): Plot

 Seymour receives a phone call from Dana, the intended recipient of his personal ad.
 Enid encourages him to pursue a relationship with Dana, but she becomes unexpectedly jealous when he does so.
 Enid's and Rebecca's lives start to diverge.
 While Enid has been spending time with Seymour, Rebecca starts working at a coffee shop.
 Enid gets a job at a movie theater, so she can afford to rent an apartment with Rebecca, but her cynical attitude and reluctance to upsell concessions get her fired on her first day.
 The girls argue, and Rebecca abandons the idea of living with Enid.

 When Enid's poster is displayed in an art show, school officials find it so offensive they force Roberta to give her a failing grade and revoke the scholarship.
 Enid turns to Seymour for solace, resulting in a drunken one-night stand.
-Seymour breaks up with Dana and is called to account at work when the Coon Chicken poster is publicized in a local newspaper.
+Seymour breaks up with Dana and is fired from his job when the Coon Chicken poster is publicized in a local newspaper.
 He unsuccessfully tries to contact Enid, only for Rebecca to tell him about Enid's prank phone call, describing the way they mocked him at the diner.
-Seymour is upset and goes to the convenience store where Josh works.
+Seymour, thinking that Enid is dating Josh, angrily goes to the convenience store where he works.
 Another customer ends up in a violent confrontation with Seymour, resulting in him being injured and hospitalized.
-Enid visits him in the hospital to apologize.

-After everything that has occurred, Enid gives in to her childhood fantasy of running away from home and disappearing.
-She has seen an old man, Norman, continually waiting at an out-of-service bus stop for a bus that will never come.
-Finally, as Enid watches from across the street, Norman boards an out-of-service bus.
-The next day, while Seymour discusses the summer's events with his therapist, Enid returns to the bus stop and boards the out-of-service bus when it arrives.
+Enid visits Seymour in the hospital to apologize, and later reconciles with Rebecca.
+As Enid watches from across the street, Norman boards an out-of-service bus.
+The next day, Seymour, now living with his mother, discusses the summer's events with his therapist and attempts to get a fresh start.
+Meanwhile, Enid returns to the bus stop and boards the out-of-service bus when it arrives, giving in to her childhood fantasy of running away from home and disappearing.